Your success is the product of your conversations. And now, most of those conversations are virtual.

 2. Deliver value nudges.

-I’m talking to someone at an event, I’ve just met her and I want her to know enough about my business so that she remembers my name and a little bit of what I do.
+I’m talking to someone in a virtual meeting, I’ve just e-met her and I want her to know enough about my business so that she remembers my name and a little bit of what I do.

 After asking her what she’s excited about these days, I share that I’m excited about a new coaching results measurement tool I’ve come up with.
 Then I deliver the value nudge…(which is why this tool could have value for her or others).